david0673/dotfiles/README.md

 #### Personalize

-I keep all my project files at ~/Documents/workspace.
-You probably don't...
+I keep all my project files at ~/workspace.
+You might not...
 So the first thing to do in order to get things working is to override the $WORKSPACE environment variable:

     echo "export WORKSPACE=\"... whatever path you use ...\"" > ~/.zshenv.local